gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

   only (it must be run on the same host as the tbot agent)
 - if tbot is managing multiple `--cert`s, you can pass `mode:destination` to `tbot config` to tell it which cert to render configuration for

+Note: `tctl auth sign` has a tiny amount of configuration templating already for Postgres and MongoDB certificates.
+We should move this logic out into an `extconfig` package that can render configuration snippets for a variety of external systems.
+This work is out of scope for the purposes of this RFD.

 #### Polling for expiration